Safe & Sounds Banner image 1200x900

 Buildings constructed of cross laminated timber (CLT) cost significantly more than cast-in-place steel reinforced buildings.
 A study by a respected structural engineering firm headquartered in the Pacific Northwest found that CLT buildings can cost as much as 30 percent greater than those constructed of steel reinforced concrete.
 The study also showed that square foot costs of some actual CLT projects are also greater than comparable steel reinforced structures based on national average structure costs.
 More information can be found in the CRSI Technical Note, Cost Comparison of Cross Laminated Timber (CLT) and Cast-in-place Reinforced Concrete Structures.

-A simulated model of different forest practices at 64 sites in western Oregon and western Washington showed that harvesting practices currently favored by forestry firms will likely decrease the overall health and carbon storage when compared to more sustainble but more costly harvesting methods not currently favored by the logging industry.
+A simulated model of different forest practices at 64 sites in western Oregon and western Washington showed that harvesting practices currently favored by forestry firms will likely decrease the overall health and carbon storage when compared to more sustainable but more costly harvesting methods not currently favored by the logging industry.
 The U.S. Environmental Protection Agency’s science advisory board declared that treating wood as carbon neutral was “not scientifically valid”; materials experts state that more sophisticated and comprehensive life-cycle assessments (LCA) are needed to track the biogenic carbon flows in forests when building CLT structures, such as tracking the carbon debt that is incurred when a forest is harvested.

 Glass Fiber Reinforced Polymer (GFRP) Reinforcing Bars